networknt/openapi-bundler/README.md

 Existing bundlers such as [swagger-cli](https://github.com/BigstickCarpet/swagger-cli) cannot handle our specification files correctly, therefore the need arises to create a generally re-usable bundler for OpenAPI definitions.

+The tool validates bundled API specifications and offers also independent validation functionality.

 ## Features

 ### Remote Reference